Esri/geoportal-server/README.md

-# Esri Geoportal Server v1 - ARCHIVE

-## UPDATE: Esri Geoportal Server v2 is now available
+# UPDATE: Esri Geoportal Server v2 is now available (https://github.com/Esri/geoportal-server-catalog)

 The next generation Esri Geoportal Server v2 is now available.
 Geoportal Server 2 provides the metadata catalog and harvesting capabilities as separate modules.
 The repositories are located at [Geoportal Server Catalog](https://github.com/Esri/geoportal-server-catalog) and [Geoportal Server Harvester](https://github.com/ArcGIS/geoportal-server-harvester).

+## Esri Geoportal Server v1 - ARCHIVE
 This repository is maintained as an archive for those who are still actively using Esri Geoportal Server v1.

 We are not planning any updates to this repository.

 **Note**: Geoportal Server 1.x does not use Log4j and as such is not vulnerable to the recently identified issue with Log4j 2.

-# Geoportal Server
+## Geoportal Server v1

 [![Coverage Status](https://img.shields.io/coveralls/Esri/geoportal-server.svg)](https://coveralls.io/r/Esri/geoportal-server) <a href="https://scan.coverity.com/projects/3614">
   <img alt="Coverity Scan Build Status"